timewave-computer/valence-protocol/contracts/services/splitter/README.md

   account: String,                      // Address of the output account for this split config
   amount: Option<Uint128>,              // Fixed amount of tokens
-  ratio: Option<UncheckedRatioConfig>,  // Amount defined based on a ratio
+  ratio: Option<UncheckedRatioConfig>,  // Amount defined based on a ratio }
-  factor: Option<u64>,                  // Multiplier relative to other denoms (only used if a ratio is specified) }

 // Ratio configuration, either fixed & dynamically calculated